14 Best Interview Questions for Creatives

 6. What do you think of our brand/site/marketing materials?

 You’d be hard-pressed to find a creative out there who doesn’t think they could improve on even the most iconic brand.
 This question requires a delicate balance, though—you want their honest answer, but you also want them to be respectful and professional.
 This one’s as much about how they answer as what.

 7. How will your creativity make our company better?

 Creative folks often have a lot of hidden talents up their artistic sleeves.
 You might find someone who could illustrate a mural for the office (if we ever get back to the office) or create cool Zoom backgrounds, at least.
 Maybe they created a filing system that simplified life at their last job or will offer to hold a virtual fiction-writing workshop.
 You want to find people who are invested.
 (Take a peek at 7 ways to keep your creative team engaged once you’ve hired them!)

 8. Tell me about a time you screwed up.

-11. What industry blogs/websites do you read regularly?
+11. What brands do you admire?

-13. The very technical question.
+13. <Insert very technical question here.>

 14. Do you have any questions for me?